palles77/AdvancedProgramming2/Task1.md

 5. Add support for one of the chosen many to many relationships.
 Make sure you have a support for the entities used in such mapping.

-a) FacultyMembers and ResearchProjects (a faculty member could supervise multiple research projects, and a research project could have multiple faculty members on its team)
+* FacultyMembers and ResearchProjects (a faculty member could supervise multiple research projects, and a research project could have multiple faculty members on its team)

-b) Books and Courses (a book could be used in multiple courses, and a course could require multiple books)
+* Books and Courses (a book could be used in multiple courses, and a course could require multiple books)

-c) StudentOrganizations and Students (an organization could have multiple members, and a student could belong to multiple organizations)
+* StudentOrganizations and Students (an organization could have multiple members, and a student could belong to multiple organizations)

-d) Exams and Courses (a course could have multiple exams, and an exam could be given in multiple courses)
+* Exams and Courses (a course could have multiple exams, and an exam could be given in multiple courses)

-e) AthleticsFacilities and FacultyMembers (a faculty member could use multiple facilities for their research or recreation, and a facility could be used by multiple faculty members)
+* AthleticsFacilities and FacultyMembers (a faculty member could use multiple facilities for their research or recreation, and a facility could be used by multiple faculty members)

-f) ResearchProjects and Students (a research project could have multiple undergraduate students working on it, and a student could work on multiple research projects)
+* ResearchProjects and Students (a research project could have multiple undergraduate students working on it, and a student could work on multiple research projects)

-g) Books and Libraries (a library could have multiple copies of the same book, and a book could be found in multiple libraries)
+* Books and Libraries (a library could have multiple copies of the same book, and a book could be found in multiple libraries)

-h) StudentOrganizations and Students (a graduate student could belong to multiple organizations, and an organization could have multiple graduate student members)
+* StudentOrganizations and Students (a graduate student could belong to multiple organizations, and an organization could have multiple graduate student members)

-i) Exams and Students (a graduate student could take multiple exams, and an exam could be taken by multiple graduate students)
+* Exams and Students (a graduate student could take multiple exams, and an exam could be taken by multiple graduate students)

-j) AthleticsFacilities and Students (an undergraduate student could use multiple facilities for their recreation, and a facility could be used by multiple undergraduate students)
+* AthleticsFacilities and Students (an undergraduate student could use multiple facilities for their recreation, and a facility could be used by multiple undergraduate students)

 -----------------------------------